earthchie/NodeVision.js/README.md

 NodeVision('#myDiv')
 .ifVisible('30%')
 .then(function () {

   console.log(this, 'is just visible more that 30% of it on viewport');

 }).else(function () {

-  console.log(this, ' is not anymore visible more that 30% of it on viewport');
+  console.log(this, 'is not anymore visible more that 30% of it on viewport');

 });
 ```